proshian/neuroswipe/README.md

 > [!NOTE]
-> The sudden metrics improvement for `my_nearest_features` and `indiswipe_features` is due to a decrease in learning rate.
-The losses on the validation set of these models did not change over 20 epoches, which led to the ReduceLROnPlateau scheduler cutting the learning rate in half.
-For other models, ReduceLROnPlateau hasn't taken any actions yet.
+> The abrupt changes in metrics are due to decreases in learning rate.
+ReduceLROnPlateau scheduler cuts the learning rate in half if a losses on the validation set does not change for over 20 epoches.

 ### Conclusion